Find bicycle disk brakes Online

 - Disc brakes are heavier than other braking systems.

 - Disc brakes are generally more expensive than other braking systems.

 - Disc brakes can cause hub-bearing wear.

 - Excessive heat build up can lead to brake failure (although this is uncommon, and a disc brake does not heat up the rim).

-Disc brakes are more expensive than traditional rim brakes, so if you're on a budget, cost will certainly be an issue when you're making a braking decision.
+Disc brakes are more expensive than traditional rim brakes, so if you're on a budget, the cost will certainly be an issue when you're making a braking decision.

-Mechanical or cable actuated disc brakes will cost a little bit more than regular brakes, and hydraulic disc brakes can cost significantly more.
+Mechanical or cable-actuated disc brakes will cost a little bit more than regular brakes, and hydraulic disc brakes can cost significantly more.

-In addition, to switch from one system to the other can be quite pricey.
+Also, to switch from one system to the other can be quite pricey.
 In most cases, you'll not only have to buy a new set of bicycle brakes, but you'll probably have to buy a new bicycle wheels as well, because disc rims usually cannot be used with rim brakes and standard hubs usually cannot be used with discs.

-Disc brakes, for the braking system alone, can range anywhere from $30 to $200 This usually does not include a new wheel set or other accessories.
+Disc brakes, for the braking system alone, can range anywhere from $30 to $200 This usually does not include a new wheelset or other accessories.